bjellesma/Udacity-FSDN-Restaurant/README.md

 * `vagrant ssh`
 * create a secret session key in secure_sample.py
 * once you have created the session key, remove `_sample` from secure_sample.py
+* navigate to the directory with `cd /vagrant/watchlist`
+* run the server with `python project.py`
+* navigate to localhost:5000 in a browser to view the website

 <a name="Author"><h1>Author</h1></a>